mufl0n/mufl0n.github.io/shc/forensics/meme-review/README.md

 It tries to decrypt the 6656-byte array with all possible 1-byte XOR keys.
 If the output contains a signature, it is written to `C:\temp\legit-svc.exe`, executed, deleted and the program quits.

-I copied that table into a [short Python script](InstallRam.py), doing the same and got the output file.
+I copied that table into [InstallRam.py](https://github.com/mufl0n/mufl0n.github.io/blob/main/shc/forensics/meme-review/InstallRam.py) script, doing the same and got the output file.

 ## `legit_svc.exe`